mongodb/docs/source/includes/4.2-changes/wildcard-indexes-refactored.rst

 The :binary:`~bin.mongod`
 :ref:`featureCompatibilityVersion <view-fcv>` must be ``4.2`` to
 create wildcard indexes.
-For instructions on setting the fCV, see :ref:`Setting the fCV <set-fcv>`.
+For instructions on setting the FCV, see :ref:`Setting the FCV <set-fcv>`.